 We want to pronounce your name correctly.
 If you have a name that is routinely pronounced incorrectly, contact the reader that will be responsible for your name.

-Georgia College Television will record the ceremony.
-You may purchase a copy DVD for $15.
-Order forms will be available at the ceremony or you may download the request (doc) and mail to:
+You may purchase a copy of commencement ceremony on DVD for $15.
+Download the request (doc) and mail it to:

 Campus Box 9

 Degree candidates are photographed by professional photographers as they enter the stage area and when they receive their diploma cover from their dean.
 GradImages, our graduation photographer, will provide proofs to each student approximately one week after the ceremony.
 Families are welcome to take additional photographs of their graduates after the ceremony; however, no one will be allowed to approach the stage to take pictures during the ceremony.
 To register your e-mail address prior to graduation for a $5 discount, visit GradImages.